JHU-PL-Lab/www-fpse/lecture/intro.md

 ### Imperative

 * Imperative also has functions, but there functions often have side effects (e.g. mutate some shared data structures)
-* C has function pointers to pass around functions as data but they are not widely used and lack needed expressiveness (which we will cover later).
+* C has function pointers to pass around functions as data but they are not widely used and lack needed expressiveness (a topic we will cover later).

 ### Object-Oriented (OO)

 * Objects tend to have "their" state encapsulated within their boundary
-* It is usually a mutable state - changes over time
+* It is usually mutable state - changes over time
-* A function is similar to an object with one method, `call`, and with no fields
+* A function is like an object with one method, `call`, and with no fields
-* That doesn't fully capture higher-order functions which is why `lambda` added to Java.
+* But, that analogy doesn't fully capture higher-order functions which is why `lambda` added to Java.

 ### Functional (FP)

-* As mentioned above, key aspect is lack of mutation: more like a mathematical function, the output only depends on the input and it's only output is the codomain value, not any side effects like printing, mutating, raising exceptions, etc.
+* As mentioned above, a key aspect is lack of mutation: more like a mathematical function, the output only depends on the input and it's only output is the codomain value, not any side effects like printing, mutating, raising exceptions, etc.
 * Lack of side effects is called "referential transparency" - variable values don't change out from under you (follows how math behaves).
-* Standard data structures not too different from imperative case: dictionaries, lists, etc, but often will themselves be *immutable* - instead of mutating, make a fresh copy.
+* Standard data structures not too different from imperative case: dictionaries, lists, etc, but can be *immutable* - instead of mutating, make a fresh copy.
-* Key advantage is higher-order-ness: code is data, make new functions, accept functions as parameters.
 * Allows for powerful new programming paradigms using functions as data.
-  - Simple example is function composition operation: `g o f (x) = g(f(x))`: `o` takes two functions and returns a new function
+  - Simple example is function composition operation: `g o f (x) = g(f(x))`: `o` takes two functions and returns a new function, their composition
 * Less good at supporting extension, no notion of subclass in common functional paradigms

 ### Who wins?
 Thesis:
-* Imperative wins for low-level code: underlying machine instructions are in the imperative domain, will run faster.
+* Imperative often wins for low-level code: underlying machine instructions are in the imperative domain, will run faster.
-* O-O wins for super large apps with fairly shallow logic: UI's, many apps, etc.
+* O-O often wins for super large apps with fairly shallow logic: UI's, etc.
-* Functional wins for complex algorithms with deep inner logic, and also for data manipulation focus
+* Functional often wins for complex algorithms with deep inner logic, and also for data manipulation focus
   - Gets too confusing with mutation, and better composition of functions makes code easier to understand.
 * Of course this choice is never made in a vacuum: existing codebases and libraries, programmer experience, etc.

 ### Typed Functional vs Untyped Functional

-* OK we arm-wrestled over OO vs FP, now we get to arm-wrestle in FP over whether types are good (OCaml, Haskell, etc) or bad (Scheme, Clojure, Python, JavaScript)
+* There are typed FP languages (OCaml, Haskell, TypeScript, etc) and uptyped ones (Scheme, Clojure, Python, JavaScript)
-* We are clearly in the "types are good" camp here but there are trade offs
+* We are clearly in the types camp here with OCaml but there are trade offs
-  - With types we have *type-directed programming*: often once all the type errors are fixed the code often just works.
+  - With types we have *type-directed programming*: types serve as a skeleton of the code structure, and often once all the type errors are fixed the code .. works!
-    - this is because types are lightweight invariants on program behavior
   - The downside is types can get in the way both in terms of code maintenance and in terms of expressiveness.

-### Which Typed Functional Language?
-ML vs Haskell
-* The final wrestling match in the typed FP world is which typed FP is your favorite.
-People have strong feelings.
-* I was "born and raised" in the ML camp so we are in ML.